Wild & Captive-Bred Lions

 Declined by 43%

-South Africa is the only range state with a stable or even slightly growing lion population.
-Nevertheless, we have only around 3,000 lions left in the wild; approximately 2,400 wild lions primarily in the Kruger National Park, Kgalagadi Transfrontier Park and Hluhluwe-iMfolozi Park, and around 500 wild-managed lions in smaller (private) reserves.
+South Africa is the only range state with a stable or even slightly growing wild lion population.
+Nevertheless, we have only around 3,500 lions left in the wild, including approximately 2,000 wild lions in the Kruger National Park, 250 in the Kgalagadi Transfrontier Park, 120 Hluhluwe-iMfolozi Park, and around 800 wild-managed lions in smaller (private) reserves.

 lion conservation listings